Six people fatally shot in Mississippi

 Arkabutla is about 30 miles (50km) south of Memphis and the 2020 census stated that the town has around 285 residents.

 The first shooting took place at around 11am CST when a man was killed outside a store on Arkabutla Road, according to WMC.
 A woman was then shot and killed inside a residence on Bend Road.
-A man was injured there but seemed to have been struck by an object.

 Sheriff’s Deputies located another four people who had been fatally shot.
 Two were located in a home and another two outside along Arkabutla Dam Road, near the home of the suspect, the local outlet reported.